-On 30 September 2018, the company has waived 16 million us dollars equivalent to EGP 280 million for Citadel Capital for International Investment ltd. (CCII) one of the subsidiary companies from the total accrued to CCII with annual interest of 6%.
+On 30 April 2018, the company has waived 16 million us dollars equivalent to EGP 280 million for Citadel Capital for International Investment ltd. (CCII) a wholly owned subsidiary from the total outstanding balance due from united foundries company with the right to authorize Qalaa for Financial Investments company to dispose the debt assigned by this contract and have it reassigned to third parties in light of the ongoing settlements and negotiations with other creditors..